Project Materials

 The main aim of this study is to analyze the capital structure and financial results of manufacturing firms in Nigeria.
 Other general objectives of the analysis are as follows:

-1. the degree to which the total debt to the total asset ratio affects the financial output of manufacturing firms in Nigeria
+1. Examine the degree to which the total debt to the total asset ratio affects the financial output of manufacturing firms in Nigeria

 2. Examine the effect of the total debt to the total equity ratio on the financial performance of manufacturing firms in Nigeria